wolny/pytorch-3dunet/README.md

 predict3dunet --config <CONFIG>
 ```

-In order to predict on your own data, just provide the path to your model as well as paths to HDF5 test files (see[test_config_dice.yaml](resources/test_config_dice.yaml)).
+In order to predict on your own data, just provide the path to your model as well as paths to HDF5 test files (see [test_config_dice.yaml](resources/test_config_dice.yaml)).

 ### Prediction tips
 In order to avoid checkerboard artifacts in the output prediction masks the patch predictions are averaged, so make sure that `patch/stride` params lead to overlapping blocks, e.g. `patch: [64 128 128] stride: [32 96 96]` will give you a 'halo' of 32 voxels in each direction.